General FAQs

 Why Montessori for my child?

-Is Montessori all about the academics?
+Is Montessori all about academics?

 Is Montessori for all children?